-Please check with your child's teacher and sign up to become a volunteer.
+• Participating in various school committees (virtually) Please check with your child's teacher and sign up to become a volunteer.

-COMPLETING AND RETURNING FORMS: Throughout the school year there will be forms sent home for you to complete and return to the school.
+COMPLETING AND RETURNING FORMS

+Throughout the school year there will be forms sent home for you to complete and return to school.
 It is important for you to complete the forms and send them back.
-Some of the forms that you will complete are as follows: Family update (this is sent home twice per year), Community Needs Assessment, Mid Year and End of the Year Parent Surveys, Kindergarten Transition Survey, health screening follow up forms, etc. Completing and returning forms is a form of volunteering; however, the information on the forms allows us to assess the delivery of services that we provide as well as maintaining a quality preschool program.
+Some of the forms that you will complete are as follows: Family update (this is sent home twice per year), Community Needs Assessment, Mid-year and End of the Year Parent Surveys, Kindergarten Transition Survey, health screening follow-up forms, etc. Completing and returning forms is a form of volunteering; however, the information on the forms allows us to assess the delivery of services that we provide as well as maintaining a quality preschool program.
+To reduce the number of forms that are exchanged, JRLECC will use technology for families to complete and return all forms.

+EARLY CHILDHOOD ADVISORY COUNCIL
-EARLY CHILDHOOD ADVISORY COUNCIL: The Early Childhood Advisory Council (ECAC) was established to give all those who are interested in the educational success of the children in the Orange

-Township Public Schools an avenue to learn and share information and experiences that are beneficial to the children.
-The council is comprised of school personnel, families, and community stakeholders.
-The council meets to discuss the needs of the program, challenges and successes of our preschool children.
+The Early Childhood Advisory Council (ECAC) was established to give all those who are interested in the educational success of the children in the Orange Township Public Schools an avenue to learn and share information and experiences that are beneficial to the children.
+The council is composed of school personnel, families, and community stakeholders.
+The council meets to discuss the needs of the program, challenges, and successes of our preschool children.
 We encourage our families who want to have their voices heard to inform your child's teacher or social worker that you are interested in participating in the council.
+We will conduct our meetings virtually for the 2020-2021 school year.

+PREK-3 TRANSITION COMMITTEE

-PREK-3 TRANSITION COMMITTEE: The formation of the preschool-kindergarten transition committee came as a result of the Early Childhood Program and the district's elementary schools recognizing the importance of providing our preschoolers entering kindergarten with a seamless transition.
-This committee is comprised of representatives of all the elementary schools, staff from the Early Childhood department, community stakeholders and parents.
-The events that will be planned will enhance the communication among all grade levels.
+The formation of the preschool-kindergarten transition committee came because of the Early Childhood Program and the district's elementary schools recognizing the importance of providing our preschoolers entering kindergarten with a seamless transition.
+This committee is composed of representatives of all the elementary schools, staff from the Early Childhood department, community stakeholders and parents.
+The events that will be planned will enhance communication among all grade levels.
 The goal will be to strengthen the connection between home, school, and the community.
 If you are interested in participating in this committee, please speak with your child's teacher or the school's social worker.
+We will conduct our meetings virtually for the 2021-2022 school year.